Bastille Day in French: Learn the Language, History and Traditions of the French National Holiday

 |On va faire un pique-nique pour célébrer la fête nationale.
 Est-ce que tu voudrais nous accompanger?||We're having a picnic to celebrate the national holiday.
 Do you want to come with us?|

 Bastille Day is a great way to have some fun while brushing up on your French!

-For starters, you can practice your reading skills by checking out some French-language articles about the history of Bastille Day.
-Out the Box, a French site specializing in cultural news, has a great shorter article for lower-level learners.
+For starters, you can practice your reading skills by checking out some French-language articles about the history of Bastille Day in French, like this short article.

-If you’re an upper-level French learner, try this more extensive historical article on L’Internaute, a French news site that focuses on education, politics and cultural topics.
+If you’re an upper-level French learner, try this more extensive historical article on L’Internaute.

-For visual and auditory learners, there’s a very informative French video about Bastille Day by Pratiks, a French organization that makes how-to and informational videos.
+For audio-visual learners, here’s a very informative French video about Bastille Day by Pratiks:

 If you really want to embrace Bastille Day, you could learn the French national anthem by listening to the song and memorizing the lyrics, which might surprise you—they’re quite graphic!